 Birthing center or home birth: If you aren’t birthing at a hospital, you’ll need just one prepayment agreement from the provider who will deliver the baby.
 This agreement should include any services from prenatal care up through the birth of the baby, as well as postpartum expenses up to six weeks following the birth.
 Any additional charges should be submitted to CHM as a “maternity add-on.”
 You can upload your prepayment agreement and sharing request forms to your CHM Member Portal account.

 - Becoming pregnant too soon after joining CHM: pregnancy expenses cannot be shared (see above or Guideline R.1).

-- Changing your CHM program from Gold to Silver or Bronze if you intend to have children: the pregnancy costs will be shared at the lower level.
+- Changing your CHM program from Gold to Silver or Bronze if you intend to have children: the pregnancy costs will not be shared. (see Guideline R.1-2)

 - Neglecting to thoroughly review the CHM maternity Guideline (Guideline R) before and during your pregnancy: Guideline R contains further information about babies as CHM members; ineligible bills; adoption; congenital conditions; midwives; and more.

 - Waiting until after the birth to submit medical expenses (send in ahead of time as many prepayment agreements and bills as possible).